 If you’re relishing the escape from the glitz and glamour of central Hong Kong, head a little further into Kowloon and sniff out some truly authentic gems in Sham Shui Po.
 From thewet market to the tangle of electronics on and the toys, stationery and knock-offs on , anything you could possibly imagine is on sale at rock-bottom prices.
-By now, you’ve probably worked up a decent appetite, so sate it at , one the world’s cheapest Michelin-starred restaurants (the pork buns are to DIE for).
+By now, you’ve probably worked up a decent appetite, so sate it at , formerly known to be one of the world's cheapest Michelin restaurant (the pork buns are to DIE for).

 Stroll through, a delightful hodgepodge of stalls, cafes and mystic arts.
 Towards the temple you’ll find rows of fortune tellers predicting the future by various weird and wonderful means, including palm reading, ear reading and even bird-assisted tarot card reading.